 It is a practice that uses a dental resin that is color graded to match the hue of your existing teeth to repair cracked, chipped, discolored, or damaged teeth.
 Unlike veneers or crowns that attach an external cap to the tooth

-The dentists at Dental Image can expertly mold the resin to match the shape of the rest of your mouth, resulting in a whiter, more even smile - without the cost and multiple visits that come with more extensive procedures.
+The dentists strive to provide you with the best dental bonding Crown Point has to offer using mold the resin to match the shape of the rest of your mouth, resulting in a whiter, more even smile - without the cost and multiple visits that come with more extensive procedures.

 In the hands of a skilled dentist like the ones at Dental Image, dental composite bonding can be used creatively to solve a number of dental issues, including: